 Susan Sontag's words capture something of the spirit that drives many artisitc endeavours — the sense of extending our lives through the means of others.
 Over several years the 12 degrees have mined their material from a vast catalogue of over 350,000 discarded media scripts, articles, performances and assignments that each played with, and sometimes exploited how those means unfold.
 Commissioning a cast and crew numbering in the hundreds (over 500), the works are set across two mirrored volumes that each render the same material through different stages of the image making ritual.
 The aim is conjure parts of the stagecraft, or bias that move our pubic and private impressions.
 Each mirrored volume here serves as an Other, or a complementary way of seeing either fact or feeling, reason or instinct, or one and other.
 Between the two volumes, the goal is to find alternate ways of seing ourselves, our minds, or simply one's signal from the other's noise.

 At its core is a philosophy that attempts to rearrange the roots of our perceptions and the influences that shape them — sometimes considered a visual bias.
 Reinterpreting everyday categories, 'Other' is a concept similar to what Einstein coined combinatorial play, or the idea of seeing and combining the familiar from unfamiliar positions.
 This principle echoes with a spirit of 'mindfulness' that is critical to reading and observing ourselves in an image laden landscape.
 Together, the 12 Degrees offer a sympathetic eye onto the often mindless 'primers' used to distort our appetites and appeals.
 But you'll notice one recurring theme here that psychologists call a theory of mind, and it highlights the ability to ascribe motivations, performances, beliefs, perspectives to both a self, and to others.
-It's acknowledging a line of thinking that might differ from one's own.
-In many ways, to concieve of others requires language and interaction.
-It can shape us, distort us, inspire us, or lead us astray, and bias can be a factor in its understandings.
+But it's also and ability to acknowledge a line of thinking that might differ from one's own.
+In many ways, to conceive of others requires language and interaction.
+It can shape us, distort us, inspire us, or lead us astray, and bias can be a factor in those understandings.
 The 12 Degrees try to imagine the elusive dialogues and biases that shape both viewers and the viewed.

 Nietzsche once called it ‘ridendo dicere severum’ (say what is sombre through what is laughable).